Social Media Marketing Is More Visual But Still Seems Invisible to Marketers

 As brands become more image-visual-heavy, social media activity is becoming more invisible to social media marketers.

 60 percent of digital impressions are now driven by images.
 Even sites that don’t need a lot of images like speed dating are now overusing visually as well.
-Brand marketers don’t realize that images can actually be a big problem because 85 percent of posts or content with no images don’t usually get shared.
-Only Twitter is an exception, but Twitter was never visual-heavy to begin with.
+Brand marketers don’t realize that images can be a big problem because 85 percent of posts or content with no images don’t usually get shared.
+Only Twitter is an exception, but Twitter was never visual-heavy, to begin with.
 In short, people who visit business social media sites will only share content if there are images that go with it.
 Some free online social media analytic tools can gather information and analyze content shared over social media, but these tools cannot analyze if the content contains images or not.
 Furthermore, no analytical tools exist to analyze the type of images used for the content, or if only images are solely shared, minus the content.

 Corporate Culture May Be Preventing the Study of Social Media News

 So the question here is, why is social media marketing being ignored by some offices even if everything has been set up?
 It has much to do with the company or office culture that exists.
 For instance, when leadership is concerned, some companies only provide vocal support for social media marketing while not sustaining resources, commitment, and participation.
-In terms of office culture, the majority of employees with social media included in their multitasking found it difficult to have the freedom to express, experiment, or take initiative.
+In terms of office culture, most employees with social media included in their multitasking found it difficult to have the freedom to express, experiment, or take initiative.